Kintyre/jmespath/README.md

 Issues are tracked via [GitHub](https://github.com/Kintyre/jmespath/issues)

 ## History

+ * 1.9.3 (Nov 13, 2018) Third public 2.0 release candidate
+   * Adds wildcard support for the `output` argument.
+This allows hashes to be expanded into multiple output fields in one invocation to `jmespath`
+   * Fixed bug in the `unroll()` function.
+   * Added support for quoting within the JMESpath expression, thus allowing support for keys that contain symbols.

  * 1.9.2 (Nov 13, 2018) Second public 2.0 release candidate
    * Adds secondary search command:  jsonformat